mech/Notes/HR/jobline.md

 For survivability, we need to re-inventing and re-architecting the whole Jobline platform multiple times.
 How to continuously rebuild a system that never stop.

+> Hiring through a template is a bad idea - Astrid Atkinson (Google)

 ---

 Very nice study of ATS from Hired.com: https://hired.com/blog/highlights/announcing-newest-ats-integration-lever/